Cheap Permutation Testing: Introduction

 \citet{anderson2023exact} computed the exact mean and variance of the permutation distribution for a class of multivariate generalizations of the Mann-Whitney test called generalized pairwise comparison (GPC) statistics.
 However, the authors noted, ``In order to construct a hypothesis test for the GPC statistics, any use of the means and variances would require the assumption of asymptotic normality,'' an assumption which is not needed for our proposed methodology.
 Relatedly, a wide variety of works accelerate testing by fitting an approximation to the permutation distribution \citep[see, e.g.,][]{zhou2009efficient,knijnenburg2009fewer,larson2015moment,segal2018fast,he2019permutation}.
 However, these works do not analyze the power of their approximate tests, and, in each case, the approximation sacrifices finite-sample validity.

 Sequential permutation testing \citep[see, e.g.,][]{besag1991sequential,fay2007using,SILVA201333,fischer2024sequential} reduces the total number of permutations required for a powerful test by processing permuted statistics sequentially and applying an early stopping rule.
-This strategy normally incurs the full cost of recomputing a test statistic for each permutation but can be combined with cheap permutation statistics to yield testing overhead independent of the sample size.

-Finally, \citet{ramdas2023permutation} established the \emph{validity} of a wide variety of generalized permutation tests (involving arbitrary subsets of the permutation distribution and nonuniform distributions over them).
+This strategy normally incurs the full cost of recomputing a test statistic for each permutation but can be combined with cheap permutation statistics to yield testing overhead independent of the sample size. \citet{ramdas2023permutation} established the \emph{validity} of a wide variety of generalized permutation tests (involving arbitrary subsets of the permutation distribution and nonuniform distributions over them).
 However, their work does not discuss power or computational complexity, two matters of primary importance in the present work.

+Finally, the pioneering work of \citet{kim2022minimax} established strong finite-sample power guarantees and minimax rate-optimality results for standard U-statistic permutation tests with $\numperm$ permutations and order $\Theta(n^2 + \numperm n^2)$ runtime.
+Perhaps surprisingly, we find that binned permutation tests enjoy equivalent power guarantees and minimax rate optimality even when the bin count $s$ is independent of the sample size.
+Since bin-permuted U-statistics can be computed with only $O(s^2)$ overhead, this opens the door to powerful exact testing in $O(n^2 + \numperm s^2)$ time, that is, in time comparable to computing a single test statistic.